 Drink Plenty of Water

 Your body needs plenty of water after plastic surgery, so drink at least eight glasses daily (if possible).
-It’s essential that you drink enough water because it helps flush out any toxins released by your body.
+You must drink enough water because it helps flush out any toxins released by your body.

 Drinking plenty of water also reduces swelling and prevents constipation, leading to further complications if left untreated.